Businesses and Chambers across Alaska are working on the issue of child care. Learn more about these changemakers here.

-Credit Union 1 has a model for success they want other Alaskan businesses to know about.“I saw really good employees drop out of the work field because they didn’t have access to child care,” said Leslie Ellis, founding CEO of Credit Union 1 (CU1).
-“I took a big leap of faith and had a child care center designed into [our headquarters].”
-As a result, CU1 families have be utilizing Little 1s Child Care at its Abbott location since 2006.
+“I saw really good employees drop out of the work force because they didn’t have access to child care,” said then CEO Leslie Ellis.
+“I took a big leap of faith and had a child care center designed into our headquarters.”
+As a result that vision, CU1 employees have be utilizing Little 1s Child Care at its Abbott location since 2006.